mdsitton/grwl/docs/CONTRIBUTING.md

 ### Reporting a context creation bug

 __Note:__ Windows ships with graphics drivers that do not support OpenGL.
-If GLFW says that your machine lacks support for OpenGL, it very likely does.
+If GRWL says that your machine lacks support for OpenGL, it very likely does.
 Install drivers from the computer manufacturer or graphics card manufacturer ([Nvidia](https://www.geforce.com/drivers), [AMD](https://www.amd.com/en/support),